• Skip to primary navigation

 Some other great options are cooking your rice in broth instead of water.
 This will infuse the rice with a bit more flavor.

-You can also use it to make Fried Rice, add delicious sauces, or experiment with any seasonings of your choice (check out my Spice Cabinet for ideas)!
+You can also use it to make Fried Rice, add delicious sauces, or experiment with adding coconut milk like in this coconut rice recipe!

 Storing Instructions